Spina bifida is a condition where the spine does not develop properly, leaving a gap in the spine.

 It doesn't usually cause any symptoms and most people are unaware they have it, although some people may have bladder and bowel problems, or weakness and reduced sensation in their legs.

 These pages focus on myelomeningocele and this is the type referred to whenever the term spina bifida is used.
 You can read more about the other types of spina bifida on the Shine website.

 In most cases of myelomeningocele, surgery can be carried out to close the opening in the spine.
 However, damage to the nervous system will usually already have taken place.

 The damage to the spinal cord can lead to problems such as:

 Many babies will have or will develop hydrocephalus (excess fluid on the brain), which can further damage the brain.
 Most people with spina bifida will have a normal intelligence, but learning difficulties are common, especially with hydrocephalus.

 Read more about the symptoms of spina bifida and the complications of spina bifida.

 How spina bifida is treated

 A number of different treatments can be used to treat symptoms or conditions associated with spina bifida.

-It is likely that children with spina bifida will survive well into adulthood.
+With appropriate treatment and support, it's likely that children with spina bifida will survive well into adulthood.
 It can be a challenging condition to live with, but many adults with spina bifida are able to lead independent and fulfilling lives.